niaapps/niaapps.github.io/niaapps-blog/_drafts/2023-05-12-Internet-Privacy.md

 Companies collect this data and create a "profile" on all of us to give them an idea on our preferences from social media to browsing, from shopping to political stances.
 Sometimes this data is sold to third parties, and sometimes it is used directly by the company, for say targeted ads.

-In addition to all of this, if you haven't disabled virtual assistants on your phone or other devices(think Siri, being able to say "Hey Google" or Alexa) your assistant <a href="https://nordvpn.com/blog/is-my-phone-listening-to-me/" target="_blank" title="">is constantly listening for a trigger word</a>.
+In addition to all of this, if you haven't disabled virtual assistants on your phone or other devices(think Siri, being able to say "Hey Google" or Alexa) your assistant <a href="https://nordvpn.com/blog/is-my-phone-listening-to-me/" target="_blank" title="NordVPN's Is my phone listening to me?">is constantly listening for a trigger word</a>.
 It should be treated as like a search engine.

 &nbsp;&nbsp;&nbsp;
 ### The "What"